anybox/anybox.buildbot.odoo/doc/worker.rst

  * *filtering* : running builds only on those that can take them (see ``build-requires`` option)
- * *slave-local conditions*: applying parameters that depend on the slave (here the port for PostgreSQL 9.1) through build properties and environment variables.
+ * *worker-local conditions*: applying parameters that depend on the worker (here the port for PostgreSQL 9.1) through build properties and environment variables.
 Everything is already tuned by default for the ``postgresql`` capability, but an advanced user can register environment variables mappings in ``master.cfg`` for other